andifalk/secure-development-on-kubernetes/step4-hello-rootless-jib/README.md

 Using JIB has the following advantages compared to classical image creation using Dockerfile:

-* With JIB you even can build a container image without a docker daemon installed on your machine.
+* With JIB, you even can build a container image without a docker daemon installed on your machine.
 * Building images repeatedly is much faster as JIB optimizes this to the typical development flow (i.e. the application code changes much more frequently then dependencies).
 * JIB uses the [Google Distroless Base Images](https://github.com/GoogleContainerTools/distroless) that only include the minimum components just to execute the desired process (e.g. Go or Java)

 JIB works by using adding a plugin to your maven or gradle build.
-So here we add the plugin to our gradle build and also configure a non-root user in the _gradle.build_ file to build a container image that will run using without the root user.
+So here we add the plugin to our gradle build.
+And we also configure a non-root user in the _gradle.build_ file to build a container image that will run without using the root user.

 ```groovy
 plugins {